Koutaro Nishiyama makes a smooth debut with the stylish and loungy mini-album, CITY.

 Don’t let yourself be fooled by its quirky title.
 “Chikipu Hour” is quite the fun track that mixes funk with retro 8bit-style synths hits.

 The verses are simple, carrying a bit of energy and a lot of good vibes into the extremely catchy chorus.
-Everything about this song exudes such a positive, upbeat vibe that it is impossible not to be moved and starting jamming along to it.
+Everything about this song exudes such a positive, upbeat vibe that it is impossible not to be moved and start jamming along to it.

 Fun and catchy.